Skip to content

 Service is a cornerstone of Dr. Burns-Wallace’s journey.
 She was elected to the Stanford University Board of Trustees in 2020, and she previously has held board roles in numerous local, regional, and national organizations including the College Board and Heart of Missouri United Way.
 She was recently elected as a life member to the prestigious Council on Foreign Relations.
 She is also a member of numerous organizations focused on service and philanthropic engagement including Alpha Kappa Alpha, Sorority Inc., Jack and Jill of America – Johnson County Chapter, and The Sister Circle.

-Throughout her career, Dr. Burns-Wallace has been selected for numerous honors and awards, most recently as 2022 Kansas City CIO of the Year – Public Sector.
+Throughout her career, Dr. Burns-Wallace has been selected for numerous honors and awards.
+In 2024 she was induced into the Kansas African American Museum’s Trailblazers Hall of Fame, honoring pioneers who have helped shape the Kansas African American experience.
+In 2022 she was named Kansas City CIO of the Year – Public Sector.
 Previous honors include the 2018 White House Champions of Change for College Opportunity and Superior and Meritorious Honor awards from the U.S. State Department.

 Dr. Burns-Wallace holds a dual bachelor’s degree in international relations and African American studies from Stanford University, a Master in Public Affairs from Princeton University, and a doctorate in education from the University of Pennsylvania.
 She currently holds a faculty appointment at the University of Southern California.